renters rights act

 The tenant submits a complaint form to the ombudsman, providing details of the issue and the steps they have already taken to resolve it with you.
 The ombudsman will then assess whether the complaint falls within its jurisdiction.

 You will be notified that a complaint has been escalated and asked to provide your account of events, along with supporting evidence and records.
+You typically have 14 to 21 days to respond with your full written submission.
 This is where your documentation becomes critical.

 Stage 4: Ombudsman Investigates and Issues a Decision

 The ombudsman assigns an investigator who will review all evidence from both sides.
-They will consider whether you acted reasonably, in accordance with your legal obligations, and in line with good management practice.
+They will consider whether you acted reasonably, in accordance with your legal obligations, and in line with good management practice as set out in the PRS Ombudsman Code of Practice.

 What the Ombudsman Can Order

-If a complaint is upheld, the PRS Ombudsman has a range of remedies at its disposal:
+If a complaint is upheld, the PRS Ombudsman has a range of remedies at its disposal.
+These are set out in the PRS Ombudsman Scheme Rules and reflect the ombudsman's objective to provide fair redress and drive improvement in landlord standards.

-• Repairs or specific actions — the ombudsman can order you to complete outstanding repairs, improve communication procedures, or rectify specific failings
+• Repairs or specific actions — the ombudsman can order you to complete outstanding repairs within a fixed timescale (e.g. 28 days), improve communication procedures, rectify specific failings, or implement new management practices to prevent recurrence

-• Compensation — the ombudsman can order financial compensation for distress, inconvenience, or financial loss, typically up to £25,000 in the most serious cases
+• Compensation — the ombudsman can order financial compensation for distress, inconvenience, time and trouble, or financial loss.
+Awards are typically structured as follows:

-• Changes to management practices — recommendations aimed at preventing similar complaints in future, such as updating your complaints procedure or improving your record-keeping
+• Changes to management practices — recommendations aimed at preventing similar complaints in future, such as updating your complaints procedure, improving your record-keeping, or providing evidence of compliance training

 Most compensation awards for minor to moderate service failures fall in the £100 to £1,500 range.
 Awards above £5,000 are reserved for serious, persistent, or systemic failings.
 The £25,000 upper limit exists for exceptional circumstances involving significant harm or prolonged neglect.